-Forensic Archive Ltd. (FAL) was previously named Forensic Science Service Ltd. (FSS), which was the leading supplier of forensic science expertise to law enforcement agencies in the UK.
-On 14 December 2010, the Government announced that it had decided to wind down Forensic Science Service Ltd.’s forensic operations.
-As a result of this decision and following the complete closure of FSS’ forensic operations, FAL’s services to the criminal justice system are now limited to the secure retention and management of forensic casefiles and case material.
-The new name took effect from 01 October 2012 to reflect this new emphasis and functionality.
+Forensic Archive Ltd. (FAL) was previously named Forensic Science Service Ltd. (FSS), the leading supplier of forensic science expertise to UK law enforcement agencies.
+On 14 December 2010, the Government announced the closure the FSS and FAL’s services to the criminal justice system are now limited to the secure retention and management of forensic case files and case material.
+On 1 October 2012, FAL took its current name to reflect this change.

-FAL, as a wholly government owned company is a public authority subject to the Freedom of Information Act 2000 (FOI Act), FAL is a Government Owned Company, and therefore meets the description of a public authority.
-As such, FAL is under an obligation to comply with the FOI Act’s legislative provisions concerning access to recorded information.
-Broadly, the FOI Act provides a general right of public access to recorded information held by public authorities and sets out 23 exemptions where the right of access to information is either not allowed or is qualified.
-The exemptions relate to issues such as national security, law enforcement, commercial interests and personal data (the disclosure of which is governed by data protection legislation).
-Most exemptions provide for a duty to consider whether disclosure is required in the public interest.
+FAL, as a wholly government owned company is a public authority subject to the Freedom of Information Act 2000 (FOI Act).
+The FOI Act provides a general right of public access to recorded information held by public authorities and sets out 23 exemptions where the right of access to information is either not allowed or is qualified.
+The exemptions relate to issues such as national security, law enforcement, commercial interests and personal data.
+Some exemptions include a duty to consider whether disclosure is required in the public interest.

 The FOI Act provides the public with two general rights (each subject to exemptions and conditions):

-- the right to be told if FAL holds the requested information
+- the right to be told if FAL holds requested information

 FAL’s PUBLICATION SCHEME

 The Information Commissioner’s Office (ICO) is the UK’s independent public body set up to promote access to official information and to protect personal information.
-The ICO regulates and enforces the Data Protection Act 1998, as well as the FOI Act.
+The ICO regulates and enforces the Data Protection Act 2018, UK-GDPR as well as the FOI Act.
 The ICO provides guidance to organisations and individuals, making decisions on eligible complaints, and have the authority to take action when the law is broken.
-Reporting directly to Parliament, the ICO’s powers include the ability to order compliance, using enforcement and decision notices, and prosecution.
+Reporting directly to Parliament, the ICO’s powers include the ability to order compliance using enforcement, decision notices, and prosecution.